 Dabbing 101: What are dabs and how are they made?

-Dabs are concentrated doses of cannabis that are made by extracting THC and other cannabinoids using a solvent like butane or carbon dioxide, resulting in sticky oils also commonly referred to as wax, shatter, budder, and butane hash oil (BHO).
-They’re heated on a hot surface, usually a nail, and then inhaled through a dab rig.
+Dabs are concentrated doses of cannabis that are made by extracting THC and other cannabinoids using a solvent like butane or carbon dioxide, resulting in sticky oils.
+Depending on their consistency, these marijuana concentrates are also commonly referred to as wax, shatter, budder, and butane hash oil (BHO).
+Marijuana wax and other dabs are typically heated on a hot surface, usually a nail, and then inhaled through a dab rig.
 Smoking dabs as a method of consumption has been around for at least a decade, but the advent of more advanced extraction methods have led to a flood of cannabis concentrates that have boosted dabbing’s popularity.

 Try Some Cannabis Dabs